intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 To log a message from any ROHD-VF object or component, just use the inherited `logger` object.

 ## Test a Counter module with ROHD-VF

+Before you start to code any ROHD-VF framework, you are require to install the `ROHD-VF` packages.
+You can do that by running the command `dart pub add rohd_vf` on your terminal.
+The details of the packages can be find in [pub.dev](https://pub.dev/packages/rohd_vf).

 ### A. Define Counter DUT